ef4/ember-orbit/README.md

 branch ef4-main is my maintained fork of ember-orbit

-I'm publishing it with prebuild steps that are missing from upstream ember-orbit, in order to keep its internal type issues from impacting consuming apps:
+I'm publishing it with some prebuild steps that are missing from upstream ember-orbit, in order to keep its internal type issues from impacting consuming
+apps:

+ - update version number
+ - restore package.json name to `ember-orbit` because the next step doesn't work with the fork name
  - `ember ts:precompile`
+ - change package.json name back to `@ef4/ember-orbit`
  - `yarn tsc`
  - `find addon -name "*.ts" -exec rm "{}" \;`
+ - `find addon-test-support -name "*.ts" -exec rm "{}" \;`
+ - `npm publish`

 # ember-orbit